Winter Palace: Interior

 A second suite of state rooms running south to the Great Church was created for Catherine II.
 Between 1787 and 1795, Quarenghi added a new eastern wing to this suite which contained the great throne room, known as St George's Hall (13), which linked the Winter Palace to Catherine's less formal palace, the Hermitage, next door.
 This suite was altered in the 1820s when the Military Gallery (11) was created from a series of small rooms, to celebrate the defeat of Napoleon.
-This gallery, which had been conceived by Alexander I, was designed by Carlo Rossi and was built between June and November 1826 under Nicolas I; it was inaugurated on 25 October 1826.
+This gallery, which had been conceived by Alexander I, was designed by Carlo Rossi and was built between June and November 1826 under Nicholas I; it was inaugurated on 25 October 1826.
 For the 1812 Gallery, the Tsar commissioned 332 portraits of the generals instrumental in the defeat of France.
 The artist was the Briton George Dawe, who received assistance from Alexander Polyakov and Wilhelm August Golicke.

 Nicholas I was also responsible for the creation of the Battle Galleries (19), which occupy the central portion of the Palace Square façade.
 They were redesigned by Alexander Briullov to commemorate the Russian victories prior to 1812.
 Immediately adjacent to these galleries celebrating the French defeat, were rooms (18) where Maximilian, Duke of Leuchtenberg, Napoleon's step-grandson and the Tsar's son-in-law, lived during the early days of his marriage.